yyyaoyuan/CWAN/README.md

 # Datasets

-You can download the example dataset from [here](), and put in root directory.
+You can download the example dataset from [here](), and put in the folder of datasets.

 # Running